pelithne/aks-secure-baseline/01-prerequisites.md

    Ensure you're logged into the subscription in which you plan on deploying this reference to.

+1. Enable preview features.

+   * Follow the instructions to [enable Azure AD Pod Identity](https://docs.microsoft.com/azure/aks/use-azure-ad-pod-identity#before-you-begin) on your target subscription.
+You do not need to install the preview CLI extension or follow other instructions on this page.

 1. Fork this repository and clone it locally.

    ```bash